jsy8315/jsy8315/README.md

   - Participated in the Hana TI recruitment-linked education program

 - The Catholic University of Korea (Feb 2023)
-  - Bachelor of Science in Nursing
+  - Bachelor of Science in Nursing

 ## PS tier